 Approach from the Cathedral Spire's trailhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bartizan Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bartizan Wall:

 Featured Route For Bartizan Wall

 Lion's Share 5.10 6b 20 VII- 19 E2 5b SD